scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 Please note that for token awareness to be applied, a statement must be prepared before being executed.

+#### Replica shuffling

+Setting `enable_replica_shuffle` to `false` (default: `true`) does something slightly different than its name suggests.
+It will cause all randomness-based operations on replicas, like selecting random one or shuffling a list of them, to always use PRNG with the same seed.
+The setting has no effect for non-replica nodes.
+Those are always shuffled randomly, without predefined seed.
+For that reason, this setting has no effect if token awareness is disabled.
+This is mostly useful in testing, to make sure subsequent calls to the policy return replicas in the same order.
+We discourage its use in production setting.

 ### Latency awareness

 Latency awareness is a mechanism that penalises nodes whose measured recent